Tanvi1704/tanvi218docker/README.md

 This guide demonstrates how to containerize a MERN (MongoDB, Express.js, React, Node.js) application using Docker and Docker Compose.

-## Backend Dockerfile

-The Backend Dockerfile contains the following instructions:

-- `FROM node:latest`
-  - Defines the most recent official Node.js Docker image as the base image for the backend container.

-- `WORKDIR /app`
-  - Sets the working directory within the container to `/app`.

-- `COPY ../Server .`
-  - Copies the contents of the `../Server` directory (which should contain the backend code) into the current working directory (`/app`) inside the container.

-- `RUN npm install`
-  - Installs all the dependencies specified in the `package.json` file for the backend application.

-- `EXPOSE 5000`
-  - Exposes port 3000 inside the container, allowing external access to the backend application.

-- `CMD ["npm", "run", "devStart"]`
-  - Specifies the command to be executed when the container starts.
-In this case, it runs the `devStart` script defined in the `package.json` file, which likely starts the backend application in development mode.

-To build the Docker image, navigate to the root directory of your backend code and run:

-            docker build -t image_name .

 ## Frontend Dockerfile